 Elizabeth Easton, PsyD

-Clinical Director of Child and Adolescent Services
+Regional Managing Director of Clinical - Child and Adolescent Services

 Elizabeth Easton, Psy.D. is the Clinical Director of Child and Adolescent Services at Eating Recovery Center.
 She has played a vital role in the creation and development of the program’s Family-Centered Therapy model.
 As a Licensed Clinical Psychologist, Dr. Easton is a clinician, supervisor, and speaker passionate about educating and empowering patients and parents to engage in the treatment and recovery process for eating disorders.
 She graduated with a Doctorate in Psychology from The George Washington University in Washington, DC.
 Dr. Easton completed her pre-doctoral internship and post-doctoral fellowship at The Children’s Hospital of Denver, specializing in individual, family and group therapy with The Eating Disorders Program, Anxiety and Mood Disorder Outpatient Clinics, and General Psychiatry Inpatient Units.
 Her integrative therapy approach spans psychodynamic, cognitive-behavioral, mindfulness-based treatment and Family-Based Treatment modalities.